thingenious/eva/docs/index.md

 ### Conversation Memory

-Every conversation is preserved with intelligent summarization, so context is maintained across sessions without overwhelming the system.
+evary conversation is preserved with intelligent summarization, so context is maintained across sessions without overwhelming the system.

 ## 🔗 Next Steps

-- **New to EVE?** Start with the [Getting Started Guide](getting-started.md)
+- **New to eva?** Start with the [Getting Started Guide](getting-started.md)
 - **Need technical details?** Check the [API Reference](api-reference.md)
 - **Want to see code?** Browse the [Client Examples](client-examples.md)

 ---

-*Ready to build amazing conversational experiences with EVE?
+*Ready to build amazing conversational experiences with eva?
 Let's get started!*